allisonburtch/consultancy/services.md

 ### You believe in the deep mission of your project and also know that your organization needs to prepare itself for the tech economy and automation.

-You want to move your organization forward to be better prepared to handle what is coming next but don’t know how (or do, but need some help).
+You want to move your organization forward to be better prepared to handle what is coming next but don’t know how (or do, but need some help). **How do you keep your organization relevant in the face of technological change?**

 ### What we offer:
  - Audit comprised of interviews with yourself and team